Tengrom/Python_nmap/README.md

 Script#3: Network_share_Scanner.py

-1. Global scans of interesting port
+1. Global scans of open SMB ports
 2. Rescaning when there are probility of missing packets
-3. Gathering list of network  shares on device
+3. Gathering list of network  shares on devices
-4. Gathering list of file accessible on accessible  share
+4. Gathering list of file accessible on open share

 Usage: